-Another feelgood factor was meeting two great Australians chez Emmanuel.
-Cameron O’Keefe, a young sommelier won the Vin de Champagne Award 2016, whilst florist Nicole Goodyer grabbed the gold medal in the amateur section of the same competition.
-As their prize these two got to explore Champagne for two weeks.
+Another feelgood factor was meeting two great Australians in Montgueux.
+Cameron O’Keefe, a young sommelier won the Vin de Champagne Award 2016, whilst florist Nicole Goodyer grabbed the gold medal in the amateur category of the same competition.
+For the prize, these two got to explore Champagne for two weeks.
 Not bad, eh?

 As Cam and Nicky leave for dinner in Troyes, we continue tasting wines with Manu.
-Instead of winemaking, our conversation meanders from travelling and the concept of happiness to children and life in general.
+Instead of winemaking, our conversation meanders from travelling and happiness/angst to children and life in general.
 A proud father of four, he still has this certain image of lonely rider.
 And maybe that is exactly the reason why I (a hobo by nature) feel so at home with him?

 Now you probably wonder why I have no decent close-up portrait of him.
 There are two reasons.
 First, Manu is not that fond of being photographed, and I want to appreciate it.
 But above all, since visiting him always tends to become a bigger-than-life experience, it simply makes me forget I ever had a camera with me.